Hagen10/Pico1/README.md

 - It seems as if it requires a long sleep before updating the gpio_level otherwise it won't turn.
 - The highest values (3000-3200) seems to cause it to shake, not sure why?

+## ExpEight
+- Occasionally, I can get the adc read to increase when I blow on the fan, but other times the adc read doesn't change at all based on the movement of the motor.
+I'm not sure what the problem is here.
+But I proved that it worked sometimes.

 ## Debugging

 CMakeLists.txt has `pico_enable_stdio_usb(FirstPico 1)` set to 1 to allow us to get logs from `printf` in our terminal.
 To disable this, set it to `0`.